 Piano Waves consists of 5 little pieces for the intermediate pianist (approximately Grade 4 – 6 level ABRSM).
-They were written in 2016 (published by EVC Music Publications), and have proved popular with all ages, but particularly with teenagers.
+They were written in 2016, and have proved popular with all ages, but particularly with teenagers.
 This year, two pieces from the collection are set works on the Around The Globe Piano Festival syllabus (to be held in London during November).

 I was inspired to write this volume after many years giving solo piano recitals on cruise ships around the world.
 This provided ample opportunity to observe the sea in all its forms; from beautiful calm sunsets to ferocious hurricanes and storms.
 Each piece depicts a different side of sea life; I hope they are fun to play and make for intuitive study.